Temporary Visitor Policy

 - Whooping cough (exposure within the last three weeks)

 - Fever (experienced within the last 24 hours)

 - Diarrhea (experienced within the last 24 hours)

 - Vomiting (experienced within the last 24 hours)

 Pediatric Unit (University of Maryland Shore Medical Center at Easton only)

-Visiting hours for the Pediatric Unit are 8:00 a.m. to 8:00 p.m.
+Visiting hours for the Pediatric Unit are 12 pm to 8 pm.
 Parents or guardians have unlimited visitation rights.
 One parent or guardian is encouraged to stay overnight.
 Visitors are limited.
-Siblings must be attended at all times and may not stay overnight.
 In consideration of all of our patients, we appreciate your cooperation in helping us maintain a quiet environment.